 WorkSafe doesn't recommend doing your own work, unless you really know what you are doing.
 If you do want to, read this information carefully.

 Doing your own electrical work(external link) — WorkSafe

-It is illegal to do this work yourself on a property you are renting or that you're the landlord of.
+It is illegal to do prescribed electrical work (PEW) yourself on a property you are renting or that you're the landlord of.

 You can do some limited plumbing work yourself as long as it's not sanitary plumbing.
 Sanitary plumbing is any work involved in fixing a pipe, plumbing fixture or appliance.

 - install appliances like dishwashers and washing machines

 - replace or repair taps, ball valves and plugs.

 You can also do some limited drainlaying, eg:

 - clearing blocked drains — as long as you don’t move, repair or alter the inspection or ventilation pipe.